Network address translation: Methods of translation

 Network address and port translation may be implemented in several ways.
 Some applications that use IP address information may need to determine the external address of a network address translator.
 This is the address that its communication peers in the external network detect.
 Furthermore, it may be necessary to examine and categorize the type of mapping in use, for example when it is desired to set up a direct communication path between two clients both of which are behind separate NAT gateways.

-For this purpose, RFC 3489 specified a protocol called Simple Traversal of UDP over NATs (STUN) in 2003.
+For this purpose, RFC 3489 specified the protocol Simple Traversal of UDP over NATs (STUN) in 2003.
 It classified NAT implementations as full-cone NAT, (address) restricted-cone NAT, port-restricted cone NAT or symmetric NAT, and proposed a methodology for testing a device accordingly.
 However, these procedures have since been deprecated from standards status, as the methods are inadequate to correctly assess many devices.
-RFC 5389 standardized new methods in 2008 and the acronym STUN now represents the new title of the specification: Session Traversal Utilities for NAT.
+RFC 5389 standardized new methods in 2008 and the acronym STUN since represents the new title of the specification: Session Traversal Utilities for NAT.

-Many NAT implementations combine these types, so it is better to refer to specific individual NAT behavior instead of using the Cone/Symmetric terminology.
+As many NAT implementations combine multiple types, it is better to refer to specific individual NAT behavior instead of using the Cone/Symmetric terminology.
 RFC 4787 attempts to alleviate confusion by introducing standardized terminology for observed behaviors.
-For the first bullet in each row of the above table, the RFC would characterize Full-Cone, Restricted-Cone, and Port-Restricted Cone NATs as having an Endpoint-Independent Mapping, whereas it would characterize a Symmetric NAT as having an Address- and Port-Dependent Mapping.
-For the second bullet in each row of the above table, RFC 4787 would also label Full-Cone NAT as having an Endpoint-Independent Filtering, Restricted-Cone NAT as having an Address-Dependent Filtering, Port-Restricted Cone NAT as having an Address and Port-Dependent Filtering, and Symmetric NAT as having either an Address-Dependent Filtering or Address and Port-Dependent Filtering.
+For the first bullet in each row of the above table, the RFC would characterize Full-Cone, Restricted-Cone, and Port-Restricted-Cone NATs as having an Endpoint-Independent Mapping, whereas it would characterize a Symmetric NAT as having an Address- and Port-Dependent Mapping.
+For the second bullet in each row of the above table, RFC 4787 would also label Full-Cone NAT as having an Endpoint-Independent Filtering, Restricted-Cone NAT as having an Address-Dependent Filtering, Port-Restricted Cone NAT as having an Address- and Port-Dependent Filtering, and Symmetric NAT as having either an Address-Dependent Filtering or Address- and Port-Dependent Filtering.
 Other classifications of NAT behavior mentioned in the RFC include whether they preserve ports, when and how mappings are refreshed, whether external mappings can be used by internal hosts (i.e., its hairpinning behavior), and the level of determinism NATs exhibit when applying all these rules.
 Specifically, most NATs combine symmetric NAT for outgoing connections with static port mapping, where incoming packets addressed to the external address and port are redirected to a specific internal address and port.